Manufacturing Technology Insights: How SMBs Are Using Tech

 The Internet of Things is one of the biggest buzzwords in the industry, so before you shake your head in dismay, let’s take a look at the Industrial Internet of Things—complete with its additional prefixed sector qualifier.

-The IIoT has several uses in the manufacturing sector and is more an exercise in common sense than it is the frivolous implementation of technology.
+The IIoT has several uses in the manufacturing sector and is more an exercise in common sense than it is the frivolous implementation of technology in manufacturing.

 Let’s take a very common example of IIoT use that manufacturers like to see put to use: sensors.